Pruuva

 Probability that text was AI-generated (binary yes/no)

-Per-rubric understanding with quoted transcript evidence
+Demonstrated understanding mapped to rubric dimensions with quoted evidence

 False positives